Breathe In. Breathe Out.: Commercial performance

 Breathe In.
 Breathe Out. debuted at number five on the US Billboard 200 chart, selling 39,000 copies in its first week, marking her fifth top five album on the chart.
 Critics deemed the position as impressive, considering it was her first release in eight years.
-However, Breathe In.
-Breathe Out is also Duff's first studio effort to not receive any certification from RIAA.
-It also suffered a drop from number 5 to number 65 in its second week.
-It left the chart in its fourth week of release.

-In Australia it had a higher spot, debuting at number four on the ARIA charts, whereas in Canada it debuted at number five.
-It achieved moderate success elsewhere, scoring top 20 positions in Mexico and Spain.
+However, the album marks Duff's first studio release not to receive any certification from RIAA.
+Breathe In.
+Breathe Out. also suffered a drop from number 5 to number 65 in its second week, leaving the chart in its fourth week of release.
+In Australia, the album had a higher spot, debuting at number four on the ARIA charts, whereas in Canada, it debuted at number five.
+The record achieved moderate success elsewhere, scoring top 20 positions in Mexico and Spain.